VIDA-NYU/domain_discovery_API/README.md

-# domain_discovery_API
+# Domain Discovery (DD) API

-An API that contains domain discovery operations
+The Domain Discovery API formalizes the human domain discovery process by defining a set of operations that capture the essential tasks that lead to domain discovery on the Web as we have discovered in interacting with the Subject Matter Experts (SME)s.

-## Installing on your machine
+## Installation

 Building and deploying the Domain Discovery can be done using its Makefile to create a local development environment.
 The conda build environment is currently only supported on 64-bit OS X and Linux.